For Tankless Water Heaters, click here for information. Otherwise, continue reading.

 - OPEN the water heater drain valve to allow for tank draining.
 NOTE: If the water heater is going to be shut down and drained for an extended period, the drain valve should be left open with the hose connected allowing water to terminate to an adequate drain.

 - CLOSE the drain valve when the water stops draining and disconnect the hose.

 - The hot faucet should still be OPEN to allow the exit of air from the water heater.
-OPEN the shut off valve at the cold water inlet line.
+OPEN the shut-off valve at the cold water inlet line.
 NOTE: The cold water supply valve must be left open when the water heater is in use.
 You will hear the heater start to fill.

-- To insure complete filling of the tank, allow air to exit by the nearby open hot water faucet.
+- To ensure complete filling of the tank, allow air to exit by the nearby open hot water faucet.
 Allow water to run until a constant flow is obtained.
-This will let air out of the water heater and the piping.
+This will let the air out of the water heater and the piping.
 CAUTION: Never use the hot water heater unless it is completely full of water.
 To prevent damage to the tank and heating element, the tank must be filled with water.
 Water must flow from the hot water faucet before turning “ON” power.